-Securing a mortgage: collateral versus standard charges
+Securing a mortgage: collateral vs. standard charges

-By 8 March 2019 2 min read
+By ATB Financial 16 February 2024 2 min read

-A mortgage secured as a collateral charge is generally not transferable to another Financial Institution.
+A mortgage secured as a collateral charge is generally not transferable to another financial Institution.
 This doesn’t mean you have to stay with your original lender.
-But be aware there will be legal fees and administrative costs with the Land Titles Office if you wish to move your mortgage to another bank.
-Sometimes though, if a lender is eager for your business, they will find a way to make sure those fees are not prohibitive to getting your deal done.
+But be aware there will be legal fees and administrative costs if you wish to move your mortgage to another bank.
+But sometimes, if a lender is eager for your business, they’ll find a way to make sure those fees don't get in the way of finalizing your deal.

 What happens when the mortgage is paid off?